semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

+---
+description: This guide explains Docker Hub rate limits and how to pull public Docker images as authenticated user.
+---

 # Docker Hub authentication

 As announced in the [Docker blog post](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/), on November 1<sup>st</sup> 2020, Docker Hub will introduce [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) for public image pulls.